 As she learned more about structuring a small grants/grassroots grants program, Johnson soon realized that an intermediary was needed to manage the program on a day to day basis.
 She sought out “a good fit – someone who could work well with the neighborhood.”

-Where To Get Tramadol Online – a 25 year old organization that focused on tobacco and alcohol prevention – was identified.
+The Prevention Network – a 25 year old organization that focused on tobacco and alcohol prevention – was identified.
 Johnson was pleased to learn that they had handled a re-granting program through Skillman some years ago, so the two had some “institutional history” and experience working together.

 For six months, Johnson took on a “hands on” role as she and the Prevention Network developed their program, guidelines, and vetted the resident panelists who would serve on their grants committee.
 They agreed that they wanted it to be resident driven, to represent all six of the Skillman neighborhoods, and to grant regularly, rapidly, and on a year around basis.